-The other day I stumbled across Prashant Bhilare’s recitation of a poem on YouTube.
+The other day I came across Prashant Bhilare’s recitation of a poem on YouTube.
 As it streamed, themes like beads were strung on a thread (sūtra, from the Sanskrit)—of imperialism, impermanence, love, possession, exposure.
 And I was reminded of similar work, such as Marguerite Duras’s The Lover, which I’ve mentioned here before.
 Her roman-à-clef received the prestigious Prix Goncourt despite its subject: an intergenerational relationship that otherwise would bestir the book burners if not the gendarmes.

 Bhilare is more circumspect.
 Yet, I thought to myself, somehow he shares Duras’s audacity, if not her craft.
 And I returned to him.
 The poem is titled “ME.”
 (Unlike Duras, no subject-or-object equivocation.)
 Who dares title this thus?

 Bhilare is a filmmaker from Mumbai whose subjects range from the domestic to the erotic: a dish of “beaten rice”; foreplay—solo.
 The stairwell of a local walk-up is his muse, appearing in several of his shorts.
 His polemical pieces are so submerged in symbolism that only his below-the-fold descriptions provide keys.
 (Perhaps for good reason; speech in India, as elsewhere, can come at a cost.)

 “Me.” speaks for itself and can be summaraized via Steven Patrick Morrissey (whom I’ve discussed before): “It’s time the tale were told/ of how you took a child/ and you made him old.”
 But with Bhilare’s line, “The smell of your hanky,” and the ripped collar and kept button, I was immediately reminded of Egyptiote Greek poet C. P. Cavafy (1863–1933), who in “The Bandaged Shoulder” provides first aid for a lover who told a (tall) tale about a wound that had been poorly dressed.
 Upon finding a rag from the original dressing, Cavafy cherishes it.
 In another poem (below), Cavafy, like Bhilare, is left behind.
 And Bhilare, like Duras’s young girl in The Lover, is abandoned by a nonnative.